-- Value your property: We work with in-house associates and accountants to accurately value your assets, which can dramatically decrease the cost of our legal services.
+- Value your property: We work with in-house associates and accountants to accurately value your assets, especially in a high asset divorce, which can dramatically decrease the cost of our legal services.

 Because your former spouse will most likely have an attorney, you need someone on your side who will protect your best interests throughout the entire divorce process.

 Mr. McCunn is passionate about helping clients plan for a stable financial future, ensuring that they are able to return to a sense of normalcy as soon as possible following a divorce.
 Property division is an important step in the divorce process because it can ensure favorable, long-term outcomes for both parties.
 If you are looking for a family lawyer who can carefully approach all angles of your case and work with your budget to achieve your goals, schedule a consultation online or call McCunn Law at (916) 773-6100.

 I couldn't ask for a better experience, great staff, knowledgeable attorney and quick response to anything I needed.
 Job well done guys!Jason S.